Jean-Pierre Willem

-Jean-Pierre Willem, born 24 May 1938 at Sedan, France, is a doctor and founder of Médecins Aux Pieds Nus.
+Jean-Pierre Willem (born 24 May 1938 at Sedan, France) is a doctor and founder of Médecins Aux Pieds Nus.
 He led numerous humanitarian missions to help victims of catastrophes and conflicts.
 Willem also was a doctor of medicine and president of Organic Union International.

 Biography

-In 1959, Jean-Pierre Willem coorganised the departure of 93 medical students to help local population during the Algerian War.
+In 1959, Jean-Pierre Willem co-organised the departure of 93 medical students to help local population during the Algerian War.

-In 1964, Dr Jean-Pierre Willem was missioned six months with Doctor Albert Schweitzer in Lambaréné (Gabon) and then in Rwanda.
+In 1964, Dr Jean-Pierre Willem was commissioned six months with Doctor Albert Schweitzer in Lambaréné (Gabon) and then in Rwanda.

 In 1977, he worked with Bernard Kouchner for Médecins Sans Frontières and went to Laos during 7 months.

 In 1986, he created the Faculté Libre de Médecine Naturelle et d'Ethnomédecine (nicknamed FLMNE), a free faculty of natural medicine.

 In 1987, he founded a non-profit organisation called Médecins Aux Pieds Nus, translatable as Barefoot doctors.

-Willem met several humanitarian people during his life, such as Che Guevara, Abbé Pierre, Sœur Emmanuelle, Jean-Paul Belmondo and Mother Teresa.
+Willem met several humanitarian people during his life, such as Che Guevara, Abbé Pierre, Emmanuelle Cinquin, Jean-Paul Belmondo and Mother Teresa.